mriphysics/Multiband-RF/README.md

 This code relies on the following repos:
 * AM_multiband  (https://github.com/mriphysics/AM_multiband)
 * verse-mb (https://github.com/mriphysics/verse-mb)

 Both have already been incorporated in this repo, for convenience.
 At the time of writing they are exact copies.

+PINS and Multi-PINS code has been further developed from Will Grissoms'

 Also relies on
 *  CVX from (http://cvxr.com/cvx/).